-01 Dec 6 Sustainable Interior Design Tips for Your Home
+6 Proven Sustainable Tips for Your Home

 Aside from the health benefits they can give, they also add that perfect touch to your home and give it a natural and fresh ambiance.

-2. Control the sunlight
+Control the Sunlight

 Are you still using incandescent lights?
 If so, please recycle them responsibly by checking your local municipality for safe places to do so.
 Those old light bulbs may be cheap but they’re doing more harm than good by using more electricity and costing you more on your monthly electricity bill.

-Use an LED or compact fluorescent light to help you save energy and electrical power.
-It can also prevent greenhouse gases and pollutants which are harmful to your health and the environment.
+Switching to LED lights can also prevent greenhouse gasses and pollutants which are harmful to your health and the environment.
 When you look for lighting, look into the labels and choose those that are energy-efficient.

-Ask for more information on how your next furniture piece is made, the kind of materials used and where it is produced.
+Ask for more information on how your next furniture piece is made, the kind of materials used, and where it is produced.
 Doing some general homework can help protect you and your loved ones.

 Even your windows can help in creating an eco-friendly atmosphere.
 Choose windows that are lined with special coatings to reflect heat and give insulation.
 This upgrade will keep your room warm, especially in cold seasons.

 It helps save money because you won’t need to use your cooling or heating equipment as much.